speckleworks/speckleworks-website/content/doc/deployaserver.md

 author = "Dimitrie Stefanescu" twitter = "idid"
 +++

+<h3>If you're looking for a quicker way, just follow the <a href="https://github.com/speckleworks/SpeckleServer">docker instructions in the readme of the speckle server repo</a>.</h3>

 Please note: this is a quite insecure way of deploying the speckle server.
 It is, nevertheless, fast and gives a quick satisfaction :) You can follow this tutorial for a local install just as well; just skip to part 3 (install mongo).

 # Step 1: Setup on [DigitalOcean](https://m.do.co/c/947a2b5d7dc1)*